Czyprki, Bartoszyce County

 Czyprki is a village in the administrative district of Gmina Górowo Iławeckie, within Bartoszyce County, Warmian-Masurian Voivodeship, in northern Poland, close to the border with the Kaliningrad Oblast of Russia.
-It lies approximately 8 km north-east of Górowo Iławeckie, 18 km north-west of Bartoszyce, and 60 km north of the regional capital Olsztyn.

 The village was founded in the 14th century under the name Tapperlauken.
 In 1537 the village was purchased by Merten Zipperka and already in 1570 it appeared in the records under the new name Zipperken.